yannikbuhl/gie/README.md

 ```

-Also, the function `get_gielisting()` already works and returns a nested list with all gas facilities available, including the EIC codes for companies and facilities (to do so, do not set the 'region', 'country' and 'company' parameters.
+Also, the function `get_gielisting()` already works and returns a nested list with all gas facilities available, including the EIC codes for companies and facilities (to do so, do not set the 'region' and 'country' parameter and 'facilities' to `FALSE`.
 Also, it is possible to get parsed results for the region and country level.
-Getting parsed facilities per country will be possible soon.
+Setting the 'facilities' parameter to `TRUE`, the function returns all the available facilities within a country, including company information (including company and facility EICs).